htron-dev/wallpaper-fire/README.md

 ```diff
 - Still is not completly ready, but you can have a look of how the app is
 ```
+You can see the current status in the [Kanaban](https://github.com/htron-dev/wallpaper-fire/projects/2) of the project in "Projects tab"

 <a target="_blank" href="https://www.youtube.com/watch?v=WL7wtfSnvZs">
   <img title="See video" src="https://img.youtube.com/vi/WL7wtfSnvZs/maxresdefault.jpg" width="100%" />